kkew3/cdup/README.md

     -h, --help              Show this help and return 0 -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total;
-                            (quoted) globbing is supported in DIR
-    -l                      Print the absolute target directory rather than actually cd to it; the target directory will be printed regardless of its existence
+                            (quoted) recursive globbing is supported in DIR -l                      Print the absolute target directory rather than actually cd to it; the target directory will be printed regardless of its existence